Create a REST API in WordPress (With Examples)

 }

-Create API Request in WordPress (POST Method)
+API Request to Create a Post in WordPress (POST Method)

 The POST method is used to create a new resource on the server, where the data is sent in the request body.
 The WP REST route for the POST method to create a resource can be registered like this: